Jump to content

 Click here to listen to previous information sessions on SoundCloud, including interviews with previous awarded artists for Training, Mentoring, Research and Reflection and New Work awards.
 Click here to watch previous information sessions on YouTube.

-One-on-one Applicant Support Round One 2024
+One-on-one Applicant Support

 We recommend that you read the guidelines of the award you are applying for before attending the meeting.